utkarshsaboo45/BERT-Hate_Speech_Detection/Milestone_1/Project_proposal.md

 3. ``Framework``

-We will use PyTorch and BERT models from HuggingFace library.
+We will use PyTorch, FastText, and BERT models from HuggingFace library.

 ### Previous Works